iamabhas/fullstack_projects/workoutTrackerApp/README.md

 # Workout Tracker
 This projects show cases a system which lets user add sessions of different types and add workouts with sets and reps .
-It also uses jwt for authetication
+It also uses jwt for authentication

 ## How to Run the Project